Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 Does Medicare Cover in-home Sleep Apnea Testing

 According to the National Coverage Determination, a doctor must order and supervise an in-home sleep study.
-Also, when this is done, the initial coverage for a CPAP is only a 12-week trial period instead of the 3-month trial period.
+Also, when you do an in-home sleep study, the initial coverage for a CPAP is only a 12-week trial period instead of the 3-month trial period.

 Does Medicare Cover CPAP Machines for Sleep Apnea

 Medicare does cover CPAP Machines for sleep apnea; you need to purchase a CPAP machine through a Medicare supplier.
-If Medicare approves the claim, the Medigap carrier approves the claim.
+If Medicare approves the claim, the Medigap carrier approves.

 Those with Medicare Advantage plans should check the plans network, coverage, and costs before undergoing a sleep study.